degreepath/catalog-differ/over-time-md/linguistic-studies.req.md

 The linguistic studies concentration consists of a minimum of five courses:

-EN/LI 250  |  English Language and Linguistics  |  1.00
+LNGST 250  |  English Language and Linguistics  |  1.00
 ---|---|---
 Three approved departmental offerings at any level (with the requirement that students take no more than two of these three courses within the same